aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/appendix-c-typical-templates/_index.md

 ## Data Source Objects

-Every example given in this article is using one of the following data source objects:
+This section contains examples of templates for typical scenarios.
+Every example is given using one of the following data source objects:

 - `manager`, an instance of the `Manager` class
 - `managers`, an enumeration of instances of the `Manager` class